ODD: A Benchmark Dataset for the Natural Language Processing based Opioid Related Aberrant Behavior Detection: Related Work

 \paragraph{ORAB Risk Assessment and Detection} \citet{webster2005predicting} introduced a risk management tool that monitors ORABs by scoring a patient's self-reports on risk factors (history of family and personal substance abuse, history of preadolescent sexual abuse, and psychological illness) related to substance abuse.
 Then, each patient is categorized into three risk levels (low risk, moderate risk, and high risk) according to the sum of the scores.
 Other studies \citep{schloff2004identifying, sullivan2010risks, katz2010usefulness, tudor2013memorandum, rough2019using} suggest detecting ORAB by relying on diagnostic criteria based on structured information such as the frequency of opioid dosage, the number of opioid prescribers, and the number of pharmacies.
 Although the above methodologies can detect patients at risk of ORABs with high precision, the recall was low \citep{rough2019using}.

-The most relevant work is \citet{lingeman2017detecting}.
+\citet{lingeman2017detecting} work is the most relevant to our study.
 However, as described earlier, \citet{lingeman2017detecting}'s work relied on a small scaled EHR notes which is not publicly available.
-In contrast, ODD consists of a larger size of EHR notes (750 EHR notes, six times larger than \citet{lingeman2017detecting}'s dataset of 121 EHR notes) which is publicly available.
+In contrast, ODD consists of a larger dataset which is publicly available.
 Furthermore, ODD's annotation scheme provides rich sub-categorized aberrant behaviors (suggested and confirmed) and additional opioid-related information.
 In contrast, \citet{lingeman2017detecting}'s study was designed as a binary classification task to detect ORABs.
 Finally, we leverage the SOTA deep learning models that the previous work \citet{lingeman2017detecting} did not explore.